 Newer roses are bred to withstand all the most common rose problems in addition to having good fragrance and old-fashioned appeal.
 Sometimes older varieties are also surprisingly tough and resistant.
-Here are my top selections for resistance, habit, and good looks:
+Here are top selections for resistance, habit, and good looks:

 - A new introduction for 2015, Take it Easy™ is a beautiful floribunda rose that bears many clusters of velvety dark red flowers throughout the season.
 Hybridized by Christian Bédard, Research Director at Weeks Roses, this tough rose is described as having a “naturally self-maintained habit.”
 Its shiny dark green leaves are said to remain attractive and unhindered by foliar disease.

 - Old-fashioned looks and good disease resistance make the Romantica® Roses by Star Roses great selections for gardeners seeking classic garden roses for modern gardens.
 Many, such as the palest pink, fully double Colette™, also boast exceptional fragrance as well as highly disease-resistant foliage.

 - An AARS-award-winning floribunda rose with old-fashioned looks, Julia Child® is another Weeks introduction that bears fragrant double roses of palest amber.
 Its ultra-glossy leaves have excellent disease resistance and the vigorous plants keep blooming all season long.

 - The compact heirloom polyantha rose ‘Gabrielle Privat’ (1931) is a top performer in my garden.
 It becomes covered with fairy-pink clusters of small double roses that bloom most vigorously in early summer.

 - Named for the famed English garden designer, Gertrude Jekyll® is a rich double pink David Austin rose with outstanding fragrance and disease resistance.
 The classic English shrub rose will add effortless heirloom charm to any garden.